tomduck/electrostatics/README.md

 ### Biased Dipole ###

 The left charge is +2 and the right charge -1.
 Field lines are initialized symmetrically around the -1 charge, and again symmetrically in the far field.
 Notice that the +2 charge exhibits "equatorial clumping" of the field lines.
-This is the expected behaviour.
-The zero-field point (in black) appears to be divergent but it is not.
+This is the expected behaviour (see [Wolf et al, 1996][paper]).
+Notice that the zero-field point (in black) has two lines exiting it.
 There are lines entering from above and below in 3D so that the electric field is non-divergent.
 Clumping and 2D divergence are artefacts of taking a 2D slice of a 3D field.

 ![Biased dipole.](https://raw.githubusercontent.com/tomduck/electrostatics/master/images/biased-dipole.png)